 For those struggling with coronavirus related issues, here are some resources including food resources, shelter and housing resources, unsafe stay-at-home situation resources, mental health resources, and more:

 For those who feel safe, here are some events happening in person.
 Please practice proper distancing and wear your mask while taking part in these events:

-Here’s a list of environmental events, happening online:
+Here’s a list of environmental events, happening remotely:

 Here are some community science projects you can sign up for.
 Please keep in mind that due to coronavirus some of these projects may not be immediately available this field season:

 Jobs and Internships

-Here are some job and internship openings in environmental fields.
-For equity reasons, we only post job postings with transparent salary ranges:
+Here are some job and internship openings in the environmental field.
+For equity reasons, we only post job postings with transparent salary ranges.

 Here are some volunteer positions.
 Please practice proper distancing and wear your mask while taking part in any in-person volunteer opportunities:

 Direct Environmental Actions